Data-Science-East-AFrica/Introduction-To-Python/README.md

  If you find the video useful, as always, you can share along with your peers.Success!

 #### References
-Week 1 day 2 resources can be viewed [here at grayhat](https://dev.to/grayhat/python-102-introduction-to-python-intermediate-concepts-1881)
+Week 1 day 2 resources can be viewed [at this blog](https://dev.to/grayhat/python-102-introduction-to-python-intermediate-concepts-1881)
----

 #### Week 1 Project and Assessment Submission Forms.
 - Upon completion of your Week One Project, kindly submit via [this form](https://forms.gle/SJFFhEwqUPoW8myj7)